Making the Most of Your Time in Pretty Paros

 Now here are my suggestions

--Pass the arch with the vaulted roof and the bell tower leading to the picturesque and beautiful village of Prodromos with the magnificent bougainvilleas, that looks like a trip through a fairytale.
+-Pass the arch with the vaulted roof and the bell tower leading to the picturesque and beautiful village of Prodromos with the magnificent bougainvilleas, which looks like a trip through a fairytale.
 This is the village that last year lent its beautiful images to Aegean Airlines advertising, starring basketball player Giannis Antetokounmpo, who appeared to play with children in the village holding a basketball ball, with the whitewashed alleys of Prodromos as a background.

 -Go to Kalogeros Beach and make a body and face mask with natural clay.
 In this bay with the crystal clear waters are surrounded by tall rocks and you will discover mountains of natural clay.
 Find a cavity on the rocks, add water and start spraying the clay stones until they become muddy.
 Put it on your body for a while and wash it in the sea.
 The feeling is unique and your skin will love you for it.
 Beware, however, where you will leave your belongings because the sea unexpectedly makes a great turn and takes with it whatever it finds.

 -Take a stroll by the gastronomic destination of Piso Livadi.
 Make a stop at Halaris fish tavern.
-Sit on a table besides the sea and prepare to lick your fingers (literally) with the feast of seafood mezedes.
+Sit on a table beside the sea and prepare to lick your fingers (literally) with the feast of seafood mezedes.
 Try Lingouini with shrimps and garidopitakia.

 -Take a walk at the village of Marpissa, one of the most beautiful villages of Paros, built on the top of a hill.
 Exquisite whitewashed houses of the 17th and 18th centuries, paved alleys, bougainvilleas and the characteristic image of four windmills in a central square.
 Before you go, visit Haroula Tavern, which first set up tables in Marpissa Square in 1977, with traditional Greek cuisine with their own products.
 A tavern that has even been visited by Monica Bellucci.

 -While walking in the streets of Parikia, do not resist the ice cream from Vanilla Gelateria in the old market of Parikia.
 You cannot beat it.
-With a beautiful bougainvillea to frame it and a big bucket imitation of an extravagant ice cream, its real- homemade ice cream with imaginative flavors invite you in.
+With a beautiful bougainvillea to frame it and a big bucket imitation of an extravagant ice cream, its real- homemade ice cream with imaginative flavours invite you in.

--If you want dinner with a romantic tête-à-tête, head to famous Barbarossa.
+-If you want dinner with a romantic tête-à-tête, head to the famous Barbarossa.
 Its location at the little port of Naoussa with the picturesque chapel of Agios Nikolaos right next to it and the lamps hanging over the tables create a fairytale scenery.

 -Drink a refreshing Cocktail at ComeBack next to the waves overlooking the small Venice of Naoussa.